The second-last time I watched Back to the Future at the time of writing was in July 2019 at an outdoor cinema at Hyde

-This home appliance we’d criticised for decades suddenly gave a sense of privacy, freedom and equality, because the most nonconformist thing you can do today is not using a global streaming platform to watch a 1980s movie that hasn’t been touched yet by the buffoons who censored Walt Disney cartoons.
+This home appliance we’d criticised for decades suddenly gave a sense of equality, privacy and freedom, because the most nonconformist thing you can actually do today is not using a global streaming platform to watch a 1980s movie that hasn’t yet been touched by the buffoons who censored Walt Disney cartoons.

 Our Back to the Future fandom was now dispersed under the same firmament like agonising armies of some Risk board game, but on that evening, on that evening alone, we were grateful to TV commercials for extending our time with Marty McFly and Doc Brown and let all us dream of flying off on a Delorean on 88mph across the universe, all together and as socially attached as possible.

 On that evening alone, the genius of Bob Gale and Robert Zemeckis and the incredible performances of Michael J. Fox and Christopher Lloyd would make us feel like the world hadn’t torn itself apart.

-One year later at the time of this interview, the world was still all over the place, but there’s finally some good news: Back to the Future has become a musical that you will be able to see in London until February 2023, if God permits.
-The show has been produced by the prodigious creators of the film franchise Robert Zemeckis and Bob Gale, and – Great Scott!
-What an unexpected gift and unbelievable honour is this for me! – today I’m interviewing Mr Gale about the show, the film legacy, space travel, the amazing comics he makes and much more.
+One year later at the time of this interview, the world was still all over the place, but there was finally some good news: Back to the Future had become a musical produced by the prodigious creators of the film franchise Robert Zemeckis and Bob Gale, and – Great Scott! what an unexpected gift and unbelievable honour has it been to interview Mr Gale about the show, the film legacy, space travel, the amazing comics he makes and much more.